athem135-source/PDBOT/CODE_OF_CONDUCT.md

 ## Licensing Notice

-**PROPRIETARY SOFTWARE - GOVERNMENT USE ONLY**
+**PROPRIETARY SOFTWARE - RESTRICTED USE**

-This software is proprietary to the Planning & Development Commission, Government of Pakistan.
+This software is the proprietary work of Hassan Arif Afridi, developed for use by the Planning & Development Commission, Government of Pakistan.
 Unauthorized use, distribution, or modification is strictly prohibited.

 For licensing inquiries or authorized use requests, contact:
-- **Hassan Arif Afridi**
+- **Hassan Arif Afridi (Copyright Holder)**
 - **Email:** hassanarifafridi@gmail.com

 ---